Electric-Go-Kart/APD_deploy/README.md

 2. Add the contents of this repository to the yolov5 folder, replacing the detect.py file with our version

 Notes:
 The runs folder is basically just for storing previous run results, and isn't technically necessary for deployment outside of just needing to exist.
-It currently has some results from our V1 model, but those could be skipped if storage space is a concern.
 The existence of the run directory is the only important thing for the deployment.